Midwest-Dads/chuck-cli/README.md

 **Interactive commit selection for upstream contributions**

-Chuck helps you easily select which commits from your forked app should go back to the upstream template.
+Chuck helps you easily select which commits from your template-based project should go back to the upstream template.
 No more manually figuring out what's template-worthy vs app-specific!

 ## The Problem Chuck Solves

-When you create an app from a template and build your app, you make commits that are:
+When you create an app from a GitHub template and build your app, you make commits that are:

 - ✅ **Template-worthy**: Shared utilities, bug fixes, improvements everyone could use
 - ❌ **App-specific**: Your business logic, config, deployment scripts

 Chuck makes it trivial to interactively select the good stuff and create a clean branch ready for upstream contribution.

-**Works with both GitHub forks AND templates!**
+**Works with GitHub templates via .chuckrc configuration!**

 ## Installation